 Supplemental Financial Information

-This news release is not in any way a substitute for reading HealthLease's financial statements, including notes to the financial statements, and Management's Discussion and Analysis, dated May 8 , 2013.
-The REIT's 2013 Fiscal First Quarter Financial Statements, and MD&A, have been filed on SEDAR.
-The First Quarter Financial Statements and MD&A can also be viewed in the Investor Information section of the HealthLease's website at www.hlpreit.com.
+This news release is not in any way a substitute for reading HealthLease's financial statements, including notes to the financial statements, and Management's Discussion and Analysis.
+The REIT's Fiscal Third Quarter Financial Statements have been filed on SEDAR and can also be viewed in the Investor Information section of HealthLease's website at www.hlpreit.com.